roytang/blog/content/notes/2017/03/837642949219381249/index.md

 - NagaLeaks
 ---

-RT [@TeddyBotLocsin](https://twitter.com/TeddyBotLocsin/): I admire the mental acrobatics of those who believe #NagaLeaks Very skeptical of media(as they shld be)but will readily…
+I admire the mental acrobatics of those who believe #NagaLeaks Very skeptical of media(as they shld be)but will readily believe anon sources